ElesionKyrie/Extreme-Video-Compression-With-Prediction-Using-Pre-trainded-Diffusion-Models-/README.md

-# CPAL:Extreme Video Compression With Prediction Using Pre-trainded Diffusion Models
+# Extreme Video Compression With Prediction Using Pre-trainded Diffusion Models
 ## Usage
 ### Compress
 For our project, the input is in the form of an array with a shape of (B, T, H, W, C), where each frame in the array has a fixed size of 128x128.
 The number of frames in each video is 30, resulting in a shape of (B, 30, 128, 128, 3).
 Before using this project, you may need to preprocess your video data accordingly.